nus-cs2113-AY2324S1/ip/docs/README.md

 Example: `find book`

 **Note**:
-Do note that the search is case-sensitive
+Do note that the search is case-sensitive.

 ```
    ____________________________________________________________